Installing the OSDF Origin¶

 Before Starting¶

-Before starting the installation process, consider the following points:
+Before starting the installation process, consider the following requirements:

-- Operating system: A RHEL 7 or compatible operating system.
+- Operating system: A RHEL 7 or RHEL 8 or compatible operating systems.

 - User IDs: If they do not exist already, the installation will create the Linux user IDs